BLUE HORIZON 1261

 Durant pointed up toward the forward leading edge of the newly painted Blue Horizon.
 "They missed a spot there," he said.
 Ivy looked up to the ship's nose, wondering if a vessel completely circular could have a nose on it.
 She spied a patch of faded blue paint beneath the bridge windows while the taller grizzly beside her gave the rest of the paint work a critical eye.

-"Won't the new paint get scorched the first time we enter an atmosphere from space?"
+"Won't the new paint get scorched when we enter an atmosphere from space?"
 Ivy wondered aloud.

-Ivy crossed her arms and then put a hand up underneath her chin.
+Ivy crossed her arms and then put a hand up beneath her chin.
 "If that's the case, how did the hull get pitted if it was so protected?"

 The grizzly nodded.
 "The shield is usually not active once the ship is down inside an atmosphere, so things in the air are still a hazard.
 Although the LightDrive is shut off during a planetary descent, the shield system is still powered until the danger of reentry has passed.
-The LightDrive isn't reactivated inside an atmosphere, so when the ship is using its standard atmospheric engines, it's still susceptible to stuff in the air.
+The LightDrive isn't active inside an atmosphere, so when the ship is using its standard atmospheric engines, it's still susceptible to stuff in the air.
 Even freighters like this make deliveries from place to place while still on the same planet.
 I think Jiro said this one belonged to a bakery, so I'm sure it did a lot of traveling inside an atmosphere.
 Sandstorms, dust storms, thunderstorms and a tornado or two can affect a ship’s hull."

 The lynx looked up at him.
 "I feel like I'm in school again," she said with a frown.
 "I'm sure it's a lot more technical than you say, so I appreciate you simplifying it for me."

 Durant shook his head.
 "Don't take it personal, please.
 I've served on a number of Pomen air freighters where it was necessary to explain things plainly to the transient crews, so it's just my habit."